Hindu rate of growth

-The Hindu rate of growth is a term coined by Indian economist Raj Krishna in 1978 and used by advocates of liberalisation referring to the annual growth rate of the economy of India before the economic reforms of 1991, which averaged at 4% from 1950s to 1980s.
-The Indian economy of this period is characterised as Dirigism.
-The usage of the term has been criticized by modern neoliberal economists as they believe that the cause of the low growth rate was the failed dirigist model and economic mismanagement.
+The term "Hindu rate of growth" was coined by the Indian economist Raj Krishna in 1978, and is often used by advocates of economic liberalisation.
+It refers to the annual growth rate of India's economy before the economic reforms of 1991, which averaged 4% from the 1950s to the 1980s.

 India was a leader in the non-aligned movement and sought to maintain a neutral stance during the Cold War.
 As a result, it did not receive the same level of aid from the US and other Western countries as countries that were more closely aligned with the West.
+Economists critical of neoliberalism criticised the term as oversimplifying the complex economic, political, and social factors that contribute to a country's rate of growth, as well as the use of GDP growth rate as a metric for "progress".

-The economy of India accelerated and has grown at a rate of around 3–9% since economic liberalisation began in the 1990s with the exception of 2020.
-Recent research has shown that India's growth rate had begun to attain higher growth since Indira Gandhi's time in 1980s due to economic reforms, with average growth rate of 5.8% in 1981 to 1991.
-GDP growth rate has however slowed since 2016.
-In March 2023, Raghuram Rajan said that the growth rate in recent times was dangerously close to India's old Hindu rate of growth.
+Research has shown that India's growth rate had begun to attain higher growth since Indira Gandhi's time in 1980s due to economic reforms, with average growth rate of 5.8% in 1981 to 1991.

-The word "Hindu" in the term was used by some early economists like Vikas Mishra to imply that the Hindu outlook of fatalism and contentedness was responsible for the slow growth.
-Later liberal economists reject this connection and instead attribute the rate to the Indian government's protectionist and interventionist policies, rather than to a specific religion or to the attitude of some of the adherents of a particular religion.
-Accordingly, some neoliberal writers instead use the term "Nehruvian rate of growth".